Path of the Friend

 A project of the Boulder Institute for Nature and the Human Spirit

-Today this work is focused primarily in the Middle East and Central Asia.
+Today this work is focused primarily in Asia and the Middle East.
 We are not Muslims, but have a great respect for Islam, and believe it is important to offset the propaganda of the radical jihadist movement and demonstrate friendship and solidarity with the people in these regions.

 We journey alone, as a couple, or with small groups, meeting and working with people on a range of citizen diplomacy projects.
 An on-going part of our work for the past 10 years is raising money and disbursing micro-grants from a special Flow Fund in the places we travel.